miyagis-forests/farmacy-food-kata/architecture/aws-deployment-view.md

 #### Kafka (AWS MSK)
 - The [Amazon managed Kafka service](https://aws.amazon.com/msk/) (MSK) is a fully-managed Kafka broker cluster that supports publish-subscribe channels (called topics).
-- Components that send messages (producers aka publishers) and receive messages (consumers aka subcribers) can be implemented using various languages and frameworks.
+- Components that send messages (producers aka publishers) and receive messages (consumers aka subscribers) can be implemented using various languages and frameworks.
 For example, we can use the [spring cloud AWS](https://www.baeldung.com/spring-cloud-aws-messaging) framework.
 - The various topics seen in the EDA architecture views shall be configured in the MSK cluster with minimum replication factor of 3.